 New in 2019, our team will escort you to three of China's Tier 2 cities which are undergoing rapid expansion, yet are off the radar of many recruiters.
 In each city, you’ll hold a series of 13 private meetings and partake in networking events with student recruitment agencies from areas of China not often visited by overseas institutions, giving you fresh contacts and new partnership opportunities dotted across China’s landscape.

-BMI's Agent Roadshow will introduce you to pre-screened agents in three of China’s Tier 2 cities which are full of recruitment potential, yet not often visited by foreign institutions.
-Through scheduled meetings and classy networking functions, you'll forge ties with new recruitment resources dotted across fresh territory in China.
+BMI's Roadshow China T2 will introduce you to pre-screened agents in three of China’s Tier 2 cities which are full of recruitment potential, yet not often visited by foreign institutions.
+The tour also includes a series of fairs in bilingual high schools in each city we visit.